 Never before has the fluid power industry undergone such a massive push towards electrification.
 It is happening in every sector and every part of the globe.
 Consumers want all the benefits that come with electrification, such as control, noise reduction, cleanliness, simplicity, etc. What we also need to keep in mind is that with electrification, comes the inherent safety risk of high voltage.
+High voltage battery safety must be kept in mind when designing, installing, maintaining, and repairing these systems.

 For years, Terzo Power Systems has focused on innovation across the board for fluid power.
 Much of this effort was to ensure safe and reliable operation.
 The industry is still far from mature and many best practices are still not in place.
 We have seen many customers attempt extremely unsafe development work to try and hybridize or electrify their system.